Jon Bon Jovi Fans Cheer Singer’s Latest Philanthropic Effort To Combat Hunger

 Jon Bon Jovi fans are cheering over the singer’s latest philanthropic effort to combat hunger.
-In an Instagram post, Jon announced that his JBJ Soul Kitchen has opened a food bank that will service the East End of Long Island, New York, an area hard-hit by the coronavirus.
-Jon and his wife Dorothea made the announcement on his foundation’s web page along with a photo that shows the couple in the area that will house the new distribution center.
+In an Instagram post, Jon announced that his JBJ Soul Kitchen has opened a food bank that will service the East End of Long Island, New York, an area hit hard by the coronavirus.
+Jon and his wife Dorothea made the announcement on his foundation’s webpage along with a photo that shows the couple in the area that will house the new distribution center.

 The twosome, who recently celebrated their 31st wedding anniversary, posed together in the new space that will work alongside local organizations to assist the food needs of the community.
 Due to job loss and the economic downturn, many families in that area are struggling with food insecurity.
 The caption of the share also explained that Jon and Dorothea will be personally financing the endeavor called the JBJ Soul Kitchen Food Bank, which will begin the distribution of much-needed supplies immediately.

-This is just another step the couple has taken towards assisting others who face a very real need for food and necessary supplies not only during this current worldwide pandemic but also, throughout the year.
+This is just another step the couple has taken toward assisting others who face a very real need for food and necessary supplies not only during this current worldwide pandemic but also throughout the year.
 This philanthropic effort initiated by the twosome 14 years ago continues to grow as they research and initiate programs in areas they find would be most supported by this endeavor.

 View this post on Instagram